TelAPI/telapi-dotnet/README.md

 Once Mono is set up, you can simply clone this repository:

-'git clone git@github.com:TelAPI/telapi-dotnet.git'
+`git clone git@github.com:TelAPI/telapi-dotnet.git`

-Put the cloned repository somewhere your .NET project can access it and then link the .dll files it contains in Mono.
+Put the cloned repository somewhere your .NET project can access it and then link the helper libraries .dll files in Mono.

 Usage
 ======